Introduction to dingo-stats: package for statistics on flux sampling datasets

 The sampling_statistics() function calculates statistics on flux distributions for a reaction of interest.
 This information can be used to identify significantly altered flux distributions between different conditions

-• reaction_id is a reaction ID of the selected reaction to calculate statistics on
+samplesis a numpy 2D array of the samplesmodel_reactionsis a list containing strings of reaction IDsreaction_idis a reaction ID of the selected reaction to calculate statistics on

 mean, min, max, std, skewness, kurtosis = sampling_statistics(